atomaka/intro-to-vagrant/slides/usage.md

   * ```vagrant push```

 note:
-    Primary = mandatory; stuff I always use
+    Primary: mandatory; stuff I always use

-    Others = commands I sometimes use
+    Others: commands I sometimes use

-    Push - recent command for doing deploys; can deploy to heroku
+    Push: recent command for doing deploys; can deploy to heroku